The-MMORPG-Project/website/.github/CONTRIBUTING.md

 ## Getting Started
 ### Welcome
 All contributors please join [The MMORPG Project Discord](https://discord.com/invite/W4Nk9gt) and talk to **valk#3277** before you make any contributions.
+(Note that the [Table of Contents](https://github.com/valkyrienyanko/The-MMORPG-Project/blob/master/.github/CONTRIBUTING.md#table-of-contents) is just above)

 ### Issue Labels
 There are many labels that help organize the projects issues.
 If you can't find any issues open for a specific label, then it probably means that more issues need to be created with that label to help contributors like you figure out how to contribute to the project further.